MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 ## Enable Tree commands

 If the **Tree group** commands are not available, your worksheet is configured as a flat list, query list.
 You must first convert the list to either an input list or a list based on a tree query in order to enable the Tree group commands.
-To learn how, see the next section on [Change from a query to an input list](#reconfigure-list).
+To learn how, see the next section on [Change your list type or query](#reconfigure-list).

 <a id="reconfigure-list"></a>